Crisis management is one of the biggest challenges for social media for government agencies.

 In May 2022, a 2,500-acre fire broke out in the Blue Lakes area of Michigan’s northern Lower Peninsula following a lightning strike, forcing road closures and evacuations as emergency crews battled to contain the blaze.

 Residents needed a trusted source of information about the blaze.
-Michigan Department of Natural Resources (MDNR) stepped up to the plate, creating a Twitter thread to share news and announcements as the crisis continued.
+Michigan Department of Natural Resources (MDNR) stepped up to the plate, creating a thread on X/Twitter to share news and announcements as the crisis continued.

 DNR firefighters and local partners are responding to an uncontained, 1,500-acre fire in Montmorency County northwest of Atlanta, named the Blue Lakes Fire. pic.twitter.com/xxdzKujLvF